Narwallets/katherine-fundraising/README.md

 ![Ticket System](media/logic2.png)

+## Important Assumptions

+- Supporters after doing a deposit to a Kickstarter, could recover the funds before they get locked.
+- Goal 1 gets all the stNEAR obtained if the Goal 2 is not met.

 ## Contract Functions

 When a user deposits to fund a project, all of their stNEAR tokens are `ready_to_fund`.